 - Soil Association

-- Causes & Campaigns
+- Causes and campaigns

-- Save Our Soil
+- Save our soil

 There is an incredible world beneath our feet and we must look after it.
 As our founder Lady Eve Balfour said, “The health of soil, plant, animal and [human] is one and indivisible”.

-Our soils are bustling with life, home to a quarter of the Earth’s species, from beetles and springtails to worms, spiders, nematodes, and billions of other microorganisms.
+Our soil is bustling with life.
+It's home to half of Earth’s species, from beetles and springtails to worms, spiders, nematodes, and billions of other microorganisms.
+These unsung heroes of the soil are part of our diverse ecosystem and help keep soils healthy.

 Learn more about our soil heroes: